 Term Life Insurance vs. Whole Life – Which is Better for Seniors?

-Choosing between term and whole life is one of the most important decisions when looking at no medical exam life insurance.
+Choosing between term and whole life is one of the most important decisions when considering no medical exam life insurance.
 To decide, ask yourself the following:

 The Average Cost of No Medical Life Insurance

 The average cost of guaranteed life insurance for seniors without a medical exam varies by age.
 The older you get, the more expensive the policy becomes.
-But with the right steps, you can find an affordable policy for you.
+But with the right steps, you can find an affordable policy.

 Insurance at Age 55

-When you turn 55 years old, you realize you’re much closer to retirement than not.
+When you turn 55, you realize you’re much closer to retirement than not.
 At this point, your term life policies may expire or will expire soon.
-You know you don’t have a lot of money saved for your final expenses, and you worry about your loved ones.
+You know you don’t have much money saved for your final expenses, and you worry about your loved ones.

 A no medical exam term life insurance policy for males at this age would cost $24/month for a $10,000 policy.
-Females would pay $19/month.
+Females would pay $19 per month.
 If you prefer a whole life policy, it increases to $270/month and $245/month, respectively.

 Insurance at age 75

 Life insurance for seniors over 75 with no medical exam will likely be your best bet.
-Any policy with a medical exam will catch even the smallest health issues and send your premiums soaring.
+Any policy with a medical exam will catch even the most minor health issues and send your premiums soaring.
 For example, many seniors at this age have diabetes.
-A no exam life insurance for diabetes, though, may leave you with premiums as follows at age 75.
+No-exam life insurance for diabetes may leave you with premiums as follows at age 75.
 A $100,000 10-year term policy costs males $254/month and females $171/month.